tejasanilshah/the-joy-of-easycrypt/02-easycrypt-intro/README.md

 Here, we leave the \ec{if} and \ec{else} blocks empty since we don't want to introduce too much complexity in this motivating example.

-    \item \textbf{Making claims}:
+### Making claims
 Once we have the objects defined, we can make claims related to these objects.
 We can either state these claims as axioms with the \ec{axiom} keyword, in which case EasyCrypt will not expect a proof or a lemma with the \ec{lemma} keyword, and EasyCrypt will expect a proof for the statement.
 For our running example, a claim that we can state is that the probability of \ec{(b_adv=b)} or the result, \ec{res}, holding is certainly less than or equal to 1.
 This statement about the probability of an event is universally true.
 Hence we can state it as an axiom like so:

 \begin{easycrypt}{Stating an axiom}{list:axiom}
 axiom ind_ror_pr_le1: